AdaCore/spark2014/docs/lrm/source/subprograms.rst

 tagged type whose Extensions_Visible aspect is False.
 [The reverse is allowed.]

+If a nonnull type extension inherits a procedure having both a False Extensions_Visible aspect and one or more controlling out-mode parameters, then the inherited procedure requires overriding.
+[This is because the inherited procedure would not initialize the noninherited component(s).]

 The Extensions_Visible aspect shall not be specified for a subprogram which has no parameters of either a specific tagged type or a private type unless the subprogram is declared in an instance of a generic